 How to germinate Cannabis seeds: a guide for beginners

-In this article, I explain step by step how to germinate with the paper towel method, as it requires simple equipment and has a high rate of germination.
+In this guide, you’ll learn step by step how to germinate with the paper towel method, as it requires simple equipment and has a high rate of germination.
 How to germinate marijuana seeds indoors step by step, what you need to start, how to store your seeds, and tips to get your seeds started!

 This is how the life of the Cannabis plant begins.
 A viable Cannabis seed looks brown with some stripes, hard to the touch, and dry.
 If it feels weak or it’s white or light green, it’s probably an undeveloped seed and it won’t produce a healthy plant.